 Complete the Online Application for the Small Arts Project Grant

 Small Arts Project Grant: Non-profit arts organizations, community groups, or public organizations producing or sponsoring arts activities for their community are eligible.
+A variety of activities including art and music festivals, community choirs, dance performances, literary readings, instrumental and vocal music concerts, theater productions, visual art classes and exhibitions are eligible.
 Matching grants $200 to $2,000 are available.
 Money is allocated to each county under this program.
-Deadline: The 1st of each month, July 1 to May 1 or until funds are exhausted.
+Deadline: The 1st of each month, July 1 to April 1 or until funds are exhausted.

-- Open and print the Small Arts Guidelines (PDF)
+- Open and print the Small Arts Project Guidelines (PDF)

-- Small Arts Application Questions (Microsoft Word Document)
+- Small Arts Project Application Questions (Microsoft Word Document)

-- ART PROJECT BUDGET to be used for Small Arts Grants
+- ART PROJECT BUDGET to be used for Small Arts Project Grant

 Download Microsoft Excel Version

-Complete the Online Application for the Arts-In-Education Grant
+Complete the Online Application for the School Arts Project Grant

-Arts-in-Education Grant: Grants are for public and private schools K–12.
+School Arts Project Grant: Grants are for public and private schools K–12.
 Matching grants $200 to $2,000 are available to fund residencies, live art performances, mini-workshops or arts related field trips.
-Deadline: The 1st of each month, July 1–May 1.
+Deadline: The 1st of each month, July 1 to April 1.

-Complete the Online Application for the Professional Mid-Career Artist Grant or Artist Career Development Grant
+Complete the Online Application for the Artist Development Grant

 - Open and print the Artist Guidelines (PDF)